+What can you use student loans for?
 It’s that time of the year when students start to receive their financial aid refunds.
 This typically occurs when students have either secured enough money through grants and scholarships to cover their tuition and fees, or they have borrowed more student loan money than they actually needed.

-What Can You Spend Student Loan Money On?
+What Can You Use Student Loans for?

 If you fall into the second category, don’t rush out and spend that money just yet.
 Unlike the money you may have received from a scholarship or grant, your student loan money will eventually need to be paid back.
 I know it can be tempting to splurge a little, especially if you have been strapped for cash the last few weeks, but trust me when I say you’ll regret it after graduation.